kerimoyle/cellml-specification/README.rst

 ----------------------------------

 The documentation can be built on your local machine following these instructions.
-The following instructions are suitable for Unicies derived operating systems and may need modification for other operating systems.
+The following instructions are suitable for Unix-derived derived operating systems and may need modification for other operating systems.

 First clone a local copy of the CellML specification repository::